pokt-network/pocket/shared/modules/doc/README.md

 tl;dr Pocket module's version of dependency injection.

-We implemented a `ModulesRegistry` module [here](https://github.com/pokt-network/pocket/blob/19bf4d3f6507f5d406d9fafdb69b81359bccf110/runtime/modules_registry.go) that takes care of the module registration and retrieval.
+We implemented a [`ModulesRegistry` module](https://github.com/pokt-network/pocket/blob/19bf4d3f6507f5d406d9fafdb69b81359bccf110/runtime/modules_registry.go) that takes care of the module registration and retrieval.

 This module is registered with the `bus` at the application level, it is accessible to all modules via the `bus` interface and it's also mockable as you would expect.